 Nutrition during pregnancy is crucial in the health and development of your unborn child.
-While it is routinely recommended that pregnant women avoid certain fish, undercooked meats, soft cheese made with unpasteurized milk or large amounts of caffeine, food additives should also be considered.
+While it is routinely recommended that pregnant people avoid certain fish, undercooked meats, soft cheese made with unpasteurized milk or large amounts of caffeine, food additives should also be considered.

 Be Aware of Sugar Substitutes

 Aspartame, saccharin and sucralose are three common sugar substitutes.
 Aspartame is made of phenylalanine and aspartic acid.
-While generally regarded as safe for pregnant women by the FDA, avoid aspartame containing foods if you have a history of phenylketonuria or PKU.
+While generally regarded as safe for pregnant adults by the FDA, avoid aspartame containing foods if you have a history of phenylketonuria or PKU.
 This genetic disease can create a buildup of phenylalanine because of your body's inability to break it down.
 In large amounts, this can cause brain defects in your unborn baby.
 Saccharin is less commonly used but can cross the placental barrier, and in large amounts may cause bladder problems in your unborn child.
 Limit saccharin intake while pregnant.
 Sucralose, or Splenda, a third sugar substitute, is recognized as generally safe, but limited research has been completed on sucralose and safety during pregnancy.

 Monitor Food Dye Intake